rfmaynard/Accel-MagnetoMeter/README.md

 2. Download [etcher](https://www.balena.io/etcher/).
 This program will allow you to burn the Raspberry Pi image to your SD card.

-3. Insert your SD card into the SD card reader and plug it into your computer.
+3. Insert your SD card into the SD card reader, logo facing out, and plug it into your computer.

 4. Open etcher and follow the on screen instructions to burn your image.
 I found this program the easiest to use.
 [Extra documentation if